microsoft/msticpy/docs/source/data_acquisition/UploadData.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also upload a whole folder of files.
 To do this simply pass the folder path to ``.upload_folder()`` along with the name of the index you want the data uploaded to.
-By default this will upload all csv files in that folder to Splunk, with each file being uploaded to a sourcetype with a name corresponding to the file name.
-Alternatively you can also specify single a sourcetype which all files will be uploaded with the ``source_type`` parameter.
+By default, this will upload all csv files in that folder to Splunk, with each file being uploaded to a sourcetype with a name corresponding to the file name.

+Alternatively, you can also
+specify single a source type which all files will be uploaded with the ``source_type`` parameter.
 As the ``source_type`` parameter, csv, json or others can be input and then passed to df.to_csv(), df.to_json(), df.to_string() styles respectively.
 The default is **json** if without ``table_name`` parameter, because ``table_name`` remains only for the backward compatibility.

 If your files have some
 other separated value file type you can pass ``delim``, and the specified delimiter value, however currently there is only support for a single delim type across files.
 By default this method attempts to upload all files in the specified